MHBalsmeier/GAME_archived/README.md

 What GAME does what other models do not do and why:

 * It uses the entropy as a prognostic variable.
-Usually, models use the potential temperature as a prognostic variable and modelers then call it the entropy, which is wrong.
-The potential temperature is a conserved quantity and therefore the only forcings are the diabatic forcings rendering it a suitable variable for modeling.
+Usually, models use the potential temperature as a prognostic variable which is a conserved quantity and therefore the only forcings are the diabatic forcings rendering it a suitable variable for modeling.
 However, the same is true for the real entropy (connected to the density times the logarithm of the potential temperature), and this last quantitiy is the much more fundamental physical property.
-* It employs the modified TRSK scheme as well as the physically conistent dissipation proposed by Gassmann (2018).
+* It employs the modified TRSK scheme.
 * It assigns individual densities (instead of mixing ratios) to tracers as well as individual temperatures and sink velocities.

 What GAME does not do and why:

-* It does not sacrifice physical consistency for a bit of speed up and tuning possibilities, like ICON-DWD does.
+* It does not sacrifice physical consistency (mimetic properties of operators and conservation laws) for a higher convergence order or a performance speed-up.
+Higher-order schemes are only employed within the restrictions imposed by physical consistency contraints.
 * It does not contain an option for calculations in 2D, on the plane, in vertical columns or any other purely academic features.
 If schemes need to be tested individually, it can be done in an individual Python code.
-* It does not contain a nesting option.
-There are basically two ways this could be done: 1.)
-The MPAS way, where smooth transitions between coarser and finer mesh regions are possible, minimizing numerical noise.
-However, the global time step is bound by the smallest grid distance, which is unefficicent in coarser mesh regions.
-2.)
-The ICON-DWD way, where a two-step nesting option exists and a smaller time step can be used only in the finer domain.
-This, however, leads to numerical noise.
-In my view one should use a global model with a uniform resolution and then simply regional models in specific areas.

-Things to be done:
+### Things to be done

-* A 3D implicit solver for efficiency and better energy conservation properties.
+* Dicretization of a momentum diffusion operator including dissipation.
+* A regional mode.
+* Implementation of SLEVE.
+* Implementation of MPI parallelization.
 * A way to construct Voronoi meshes on an ellipsoid.
+* A largely implicit 3D solver for efficiency (larger time step) and better energy conservation properties.
+* Maybe a nesting option, but I am still undecided on whether this is at all useful and how it should be done.

 ## Documents